premnaath/SDCND-P5/writeup.md

 **Color space**
 HOG features can be extracted for any color space.
-Different colorspaces like RGB, HSV, HSL, LUV and YCrCb were evaluated (based on the training dataset only) and it was chosen to go ahead with **HSV** color space.
+Different colorspaces like RGB, HSV, HSL, LUV and YCrCb were evaluated (based on the training dataset only) and it was chosen to go ahead with **YCrCb** color space.
 This color space seemed to be less computationally intensive and the classification on the test set for this color space was about 98%.